Saccharide/cool-commands/term.md

 ls -a1
 ```

-* Sort lines in a file based on number of characters
+* Sort lines in a file based on number of characters, `-n` is for numeric sort, `-s` is for stable, stabilize sort by disabling last-resort comparison. `-r` for reverse, `cut -f2-` is to get the rest of the line starting from field `2`
 ```bash
 cat FILE | awk '{ print length, $0 }' | sort -nsr | cut -d" " -f2- > NEWFILE
 ```